On Auslander-Type Conditions of Modules

 (1) $R$ is an Auslander-regular ring with $\gldim R\leq 1$.

 (2) $\id _{R^{op}}F_0(N)=\id _{R^{op}}N$ for any right $R$-module $N$.

 (3) $\fd _RE^0(M)=\fd _RM$ for any left $R$-module $M$.}

-\centerline{ \bf 6.
+\centerline{ \bf 5.
 Approximation presentations and Gorenstein algebras}

 In this section, $R$ is an Artinian algebra.
 We will establish the connection between the Auslander and Reiten's conjecture mentioned in the introduction and the contravariant finiteness of the full subcategory of $\mod R$ consisting of modules satisfying the Auslander condition.
-We begin with the following